nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### Use the GPIO Pins

-Below are some basic exercises to check if the digital in/out pins are are working correctly.
+Below are some basic exercises to check if the digital in/out pins are working correctly.

 **Debian** - use `sudo` to gain permission while logged in as default `chip` user.